Infinitely many noncontractible closed magnetic geodesics on non-compact manifolds: The Morse index and its iteration inequalities

 where $\ga(t)=x(t/T)$ is the corresponding $T$-periodic solution of the Euler-Lagrange equation associated to $L$.
 Set $z_0:=z(0)$.
 The differential of the Hamiltonian flow $d\phi_H^T(z_0)$ has the eigenvector $X_H(z_0)$ with eigenvalue $1$.
 Clearly, $T_{z_0}\big(H^{-1}(0)\big)$ is invariant with respect to the linear map $d\phi_H^T(z_0)$.
 Take a symplectic basis $e_1, f_1, \ldots, e_m, f_m$ in $T_{z_0}T^*M$ which satisfies $e_1=X_H(z_0)$ and

 Under the above symplectic basis, the linear map $d\phi_H^T(z_0)$ has the matrix representation

-where $P\in\mathrm{Sp}(2m-2)$ is the Poincar\'e return map of $\phi_H^T$ at $z_0$, and the entries marked by $*$ stand for some real numbers.
+where $P\in\mathrm{Sp}(2m-2)$ is the Poincar\'e return map (see, e.g.~\cite{Lo}) of $\phi_H^T$ at $z_0$, and the entries marked by $*$ stand for some real numbers.
 It is clear that the kernel of the second differential $d^2\Sk$ contains the vector $(\dot{x},0)$.
-A careful calculation (see~\cite[Proposition~A.3]{AMP}) shows that
+A careful calculation shows that